Hong Kong lawmakers arrested over disruption of legislature

 The statement said the arrests are part of an investigation into a May 8 committee meeting in which pro-democracy lawmakers rushed toward the chairperson’s seat and security guards shoved back.

 The guards carried out several pro-democracy lawmakers, including Eddie Chu and Ray Chan, after they had been ordered to leave for disorderly conduct.
-Both have stepped down since then.
+Both stepped down on Sept.
+30.

 Chan said on Twitter that he was arrested at 7 a.m.
 Sunday, and Hong Kong media said that Chu had also been arrested.

+The Democratic Party said on its Facebook page that three of its legislative members had been arrested including party chairman Wu Chi-wai.

-The incident was one of a series of scuffles over a bill approved in June that made it illegal to insult the Chinese national anthem.
+The May 8 incident was the first in a series of scuffles over a bill approved in June that made it illegal to insult the Chinese national anthem.